marcantoinelecuyer/ERN-boilerplate/README.md

 A full ERN boilerplate (Express-React-Node) for Web Apps.

-The project has the client and server code separated.
+The project has the client and server environment separated.

+Both server and client can be started with `yarn dev`.

 ## Server